Visiting Blenheim Palace at Christmas is like seeing all the festive sparkle and magic you know and love… on steroids.

 2. But don’t worry if you’re slinging margaritas in the Bahamas in June because…

-You can still get tickets once the autumn/fall months hit.
+You can still get tickets once the autumn/fall months hit (and even sometimes as late as November and December).
 We hadn’t heard about this event until we saw it mentioned on another travel blog at the end of September.

-Low and behold we were able to book tickets without any major issue.
-We didn’t get our first choice of date and we did have a long wait between Alice in the Palace and the Illuminated Trail BUT we’re happy we still got decent tickets despite our festive disorganisation.
+Lo and behold we were able to book tickets without any major issue.
+We didn’t get our first choice of date and we did have a long wait between visiting the palace and the Illuminated Trail BUT we’re happy we still got decent tickets despite our festive disorganisation.

 3. Arrive before dark to see the palace by day and at sunset

-We’d booked to see Alice in the Palace at 4.20pm so we chose to arrive just after 3pm in order to roam around some of the gardens in the daylight and check out the Blenheim Palace Christmas market before seeing inside the palace.
+We’d booked to see inside the palace at 4.20pm so we chose to arrive just after 3pm, so we could roam around some of the gardens in the daylight and check out the Blenheim Palace Christmas Market before seeing inside the palace.

 This seemed to work well for us as we got a chance to see the palace and its surroundings by day AND at sunset.